-As a family law attorney, a recent segment on The Today Show caught my attention.
+As an attorney, a recent segment on The Today Show caught my attention.
 It was about questions you should ask yourself if you are considering getting divorced.
 The authors of “37 Things I Wish I’d Known Before My Divorce,” Nicole Baras-Feuer, and her mother Francine Baras, were interviewed about the book.

 They mentioned six questions to consider before taking that big step.
 You can see all those questions in the segment, but today I’d like to focus on one question they mentioned that I consider being the number 1 question to ask yourself: Have you done everything you can to save your marriage?